Henry (unit)

-The henry (symbol: H) is the unit of electrical inductance in the International System of Units (SI).
-If a current of 1 ampere flowing through a coil produces flux linkage of 1 weber turn, that coil has a self inductance of 1 henry.
+The henry (symbol: H) is the unit of electrical inductance in the International System of Units (SI), defined as 1 kg⋅m2⋅s−2⋅A−2.
+If a current of 1 ampere flowing through a coil produces flux linkage of 1 weber turn, that coil has a self-inductance of 1 henry.
 The unit is named after Joseph Henry (1797–1878), the American scientist who discovered electromagnetic induction independently of and at about the same time as Michael Faraday (1791–1867) in England.

 Definition

 The inductance of an electric circuit is one henry when an electric current that is changing at one ampere per second results in an electromotive force of one volt across the inductor: